-- Coastal countries should consider requiring that all transshipments take place in port or, at a minimum, require that transhipment at sea is done in accordance with proper controls and at locations where inspectors can be present to check the details of the fish being transshipped.
+- Coastal countries should consider requiring that all transhipments take place in port or, at a minimum, require that transhipment at sea is done in accordance with proper controls and at locations where inspectors can be present to check the details of the fish being transhipped.

 - Flag States should consider prohibiting transshipment of fish at sea or at a minimum, require prior authorization for transshipment at sea and reporting of catch information.

-- Regional Fisheries Mangement Organisations (RFMOs) should adopt port inspection schemes and restrictions on transhipment at sea.
+- Regional Fisheries Management Organisations (RFMOs) should adopt port inspection schemes and restrictions on transhipment at sea.

-- Flag States should require their vessels to use a Vessel Monitoring System, a satellite-based tracking system which provides real-time information on vessel identity and activity.
+- Flag States should require their vessels to use a Vessel Monitoring System, a satellite-based tracking system that provides real-time information on vessel identity and activity.

 Stop Illegal Fishing, through the FISH-i Africa Task Force that operates in the Western Indian Ocean, has been working to better understand the use of illegal transhipment, the implications for illegal fishing operations and how illegal fish is fed into the supply chain.
 Finding out who is involved and what networks are operating to allow them to happen under the radar of control and enforcement are critical in bringing this practice to an end.